debsouryadatta/CourseX/README.md

 ### Key Features
-- AI-powered course generation using LangChain.js and GROQ API
+- AI-powered course generation using LangChain and GROQ API
 - User authentication and authorization with NextAuth
 - Responsive and modern UI design using Shadcn UI and Aceternity UI kit
 - Dark mode support with next-themes